trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 ``comment``     optional  string       Adds a column comment which is shown with ``DESCRIBE <table name>``.
 ==============  ========  ===========  =========================================================================================

-The name field is exposed to Presto as the column name, while the mapping field is the portion of the message that gets mapped to that column.
+The name field is exposed to Trino as the column name, while the mapping field is the portion of the message that gets mapped to that column.
 For JSON object messages, this refers to the field name of an object, and can be a path that drills into the object structure of the message.
 Additionally, you can map a field of the JSON object to a string column type, and if it is a more complex type (JSON array or JSON object) then the JSON itself becomes the field value.